-- For a UE that is inside of the allowed geographical area(s), the activation of time synchronization service follows the operation described in TS 23.501 [2] and procedures of TS 23.502 [3].
+- For access stratum distribution activation/deactivation, the TSCTSF will enable/disable ReferenceTimeInformation delivery to the UE at the serving NG-RAN node.
+For (g)PTP distribution activation/deactivation, the TSCTSF will modify the PTP instance configuration by means of sending a PMIC to the impacted UE/DS-TT and UMIC to the UPF/NW-TT, as described in clause K.2.2 of TS 23.501 [2].

-- When a UE that previously was inside the allowed geographical area(s) leaves the allowed area, the TSCTSF will initiate UE time synchronization service deactivation.
-For access stratum distribution deactivation, the TSCTSF will disable ReferenceTimeInformation delivery to the UE at the serving NG-RAN node.
-For (g)PTP distribution deactivation, the TSCTSF will modify the PTP instance configuration by means of sending a PMIC to the impacted UE/DS-TT and UMIC to the UPF/NW-TT, as described in clause K.2.2 of TS 23.501 [2].
+Editor's note: Whether to enable/disable 5G access stratum time distribution for UE(s) based on RAN report of AoI is FFS.

 6.x.3 Procedures